 Eating doesn’t have to be all chew and no play.
 Want a place your kid’s imagination can truly run wild?
 Immerse them in different worlds by taking them to these themed restaurants that range from Willy Wonka’s Chocolate Factory-esque to an aviation adventure.
-Sure, we know these spots can sometimes be sensory overload, but embrace it.
+Sure, we know these spots can sometimes be sensory overload, mostly for parents, but embrace it.
 Who says you have to be serious all the time, anyway?

 SafeHouse, Chicago’s super secret, spy-themed restaurant, is packed with family fun, food, missions and even a "spycial" menu for junior spies.
 While your agents-in-training wait for their food, they're encouraged to investigate all the secret passageways and interactive gadgets.
 But first up, you have to crack the code to enter or be subjected to whatever shenanigans the gatekeeper requests of your dinner mates.
 It’s an incredibly fun covert mission the family won't soon forget.

 60 E. Ontario, River North

 If your child is permanently with doll in-tow, their mind will be blown by this cute little cafe inside the mega downtown flagship of American Girl Place.
 Dolls have their own “treat seats” complete with place setting and bright centerpieces.
 Every meal starts with welcome cinnamon buns and there are great choices for the kids — like tic-tac-toe pizza and grilled ham and cheese sticks—and yummy entrees like strawberry spinach salads — for the parents.
 Kids even get to take home a momento.
 This spot is incredibly popular with out-of-towners.
 Book a few months in advance if you are looking for a weekend or take advantage of less crowded weekday times.